 Bryson’s testimony in court was part of Rains’s strategy to paint the actions of Grant as uncooperative towards law enforcement during the New Year’s morning incident.
 The defense asserts that Grant was resisting arrest and disobeying police orders before he was shot by Mehserle.

 Rains grilled Bryson on discrepancies from a deposition he gave in December 2009 in the civil case against BART and statements he made to police following the shooting.

-Bryson admitted he made false statements to investigators following the shooting, but said that after watching a uniformed police officer shoot Grant, he grew wary of trusting police.
+Bryson admitted he made false statements to investigators following the shooting but said that after watching a uniformed police officer shoot Grant, he grew weary of trusting the police.